roryprimrose/roryprimrose.github.io/_posts/2008-06-02-load-tests-don-t-like-code-coverage.md

 ---

 <p>
 I have been pulling my hair out this afternoon trying to figure out why my code is performing so badly in a load test.
-After playing with the code and running a lot of tests, I didn&#39;t have any answers until I looked at my testrunconfig file.
+After playing with the code and running a lot of tests, I didn't have any answers until I looked at my testrunconfig file.
 Code coverage was the first thing I looked at.
 </p>
 <p>
 With code coverage turned on, the report looked like this.